 You need an ATAS certificate if you are undertaking research in certain proliferation sensitive subjects in the UK.

-Academic researchers making an application on the Tier 5 Government Authorised Exchange routes will need to apply for, and be granted, ATAS certification before making their visa or permission to stay application.
+Academic researchers making an application on the Temporary Work - Government Authorised Exchange route will need to apply for, and be granted, ATAS certification before making their visa or permission to stay application.
 Employment contracts do not have to be finalised before an ATAS application is made.
 Queen Mary will advise whether an ATAS is required.

 Researchers already in the UK

 Individuals who are already conducting research in the UK will not need to apply for an ATAS certificate unless they apply for a new Visa or apply to extend your current visa.

 Those who were a visitor conducting research in the UK before the ATAS requirement was introduced on 21 May 2021 will not need to apply for an ATAS certificate to continue this research.
 They will however need to obtain an ATAS certificate the next time they return to the UK to conduct research.